swaffoz/whiskers/README.md

 ## Why the Hell would I want that?
 You probably don’t.
 This is a tool for *me*. **Not everything is about you**.

 I apologize, that was curt.
 You’re a pleasant person and you do a good job.
-You don’t need this tool.

 ## How do install it?
 You can run: